americanpanorama/mapping-inequality-census-crosswalk/README.md

 # mapping-inequality-census-crosswalk

 This repo contains spatial files which combine [Mapping Inequality polygons](https://dsl.richmond.edu/panorama/redlining/data) and Census tracts from the [National Historic Geographic Information System](https://www.nhgis.org/) to create a data crosswalk.
 The files are useful for joining historically redlined areas to demographic data.
-This data is licensed under a CC-BY-NC.
+This data is licensed under a CC-BY-NC license.

 ## Fields